DoudGaya/python-docs-examples/args_kwargs/README.md

     return sum
 print(add_multiple_numbers(1, 2, 3, 4, 5, 6, 8)) # 29
 ```
-Note: While using the `*args` parameter, you don't have to explicitly use the `args` keyword, it is not required.
+Note: While using the `*args` and `**kwargs` parameter, you don't have to explicitly use the `args` or `kwargs` keyword, it is not required.
 You can use name it however you want just like a normal argument.
-What's important is that you use the unpacking operator `*` before the argument to let the function know that this is suppose to receive multiple parameters.
+What's important is that you use the unpacking operators `*` `**` before the arguments name to let the function know that this is suppose to receive multiple parameters.

 ```py